maelquerre/frontloops/README.md

-# front-loops
+# My FrontLoops resolutions

-My FrontLoops resolutions
+Here are my FrontLoop assets resolutions, the way I would have coded them.